MartyDisco/adon-candle/README.md

   , type: // The type of database model to use (from those provided to the class constructor) , database: // A valid mongoose ObjectId for reference, default to null , delimiter: // The CSV delimiter, default to ';'
-  , safe: // Reject the promise if set to true and a line contains errors })
+  , date: // Overwrite the 'date' data field with Date.now() if set to true , safe: // Reject the promise if set to true and a line contains errors })
 ```